futurestudio/hercules/README.md

 hercules up
 ```

-Lifting a new box takes some minutes.
+Lifting a new box takes several minutes.

 ## Commands